December 15, 2020

 The federal estate tax, also known as the “death tax,” is a tax on the transfer of your estate after your death.
 But the tax actually impacts only a small number of US taxpayers.
 According to the Tax Policy Center, generally, less than 0.1% of the estates (of those who have passed) are subject to the federal estate tax.

-That figure isn’t all that surprising considering that for 2020, the federal estate and gift tax exemption amount is $11.58 million.
+That figure isn’t all that surprising considering that for 2020, the federal estate and gift tax exemption amount is $11.58 million (and $11.7 million for 2021).
 This means that if the value of your estate and prior taxable gifts is $11.58 million or less, it is exempt from the tax.

 Chances are if you’re subject to an estate tax, you’ve probably got a team of professionals helping you to navigate it.
 But even if your estate is relatively modest, it’s still a good idea to get a basic understanding of how the estate tax works.